Kaci - Angel In the City Dance Shoot - Chicago

 Proud of Your Growth!
 Kaci.

 If photography, to me, was all about money, I'd be shooing weddings.
 I could charge tons more, and send the files to have someone else edit them.
 Yes, you heard me right, a lot of high priced wedding photographers don't even edit their own images!

 But, that's not where my passion lies.
 The more I photograph these amazing dancers, and get to know them...I realised it's about the people I meet along the way.
-This is the fourth time I've worked with Kaci.
+This is the fourth time Kaci and I did dance photoshoots in Chicago.
 When I first met her, she had this...cute...bangs...possibly cut it herself (jk Kaci :D).
 We immediately hit it off.
 She was mature and passionate about dance.
 We've been through crazy pedestrians yelling at us at the Adler, we had to deal with gushing winds that could knock us over at Navy Pier, we survived a haunted room in Lincoln Park Conservatory, and possible dignitaries following us around at Milton Lee Olive park, LOL!
 Ok, I promise no more inside jokes :D

 I had Kaci in mind when I decided to have custom wings made.
 A big part of that was because we have worked together 3 times prior.
 The chemistry and rapport we have built throughout the years, is not something money can buy.